aggietong/Pewlett-Hackard-Analysis/README.md

 #### Employees Eligible for the Mentorship Program

 Of those that are retiring, there are 1,549 employees that qualify for the mentorship program.
-Reference the mentorship eligibility csv file for the full list of staff with mentorship eligibility.
+Reference the mentorship eligibility csv file in the Data folder for the full list of staff with mentorship eligibility.